copify/copify-wordpress/readme.txt

 == Screenshots ==

-1. Add a blog package to your Copify account.
-We'll create you new blog posts each week.
+1. Add a blog package to your Copify account and we'll deliver a number of posts to you every month.
-2. Install the plugin, and your content will begin to appear in WordPress where you can review.
+2. Install the plugin and your blog content will begin to appear in WordPress, where you can review it.
-3. Optionally, select "Auto-publish" and we'll publish your blogs automatically with an image!
+3. Select "Auto-publish" and we'll publish your blog posts automatically with an image!

 == Changelog ==